↑

 Instructions

 • In a large, oven-proof skillet or Dutch oven, melt the butter over medium heat.
-Add the shallot, garlic, and broccoli and cook until just tender, about 3-4 minutes.
+Add the broccoli and cook for 2 minutes, or until bright green.
+Stir in the garlic and shallot and cook for an additional minute stirring often, until the vegetables are just tender.

-• Place the pan in the oven and cook for about 12-15 minutes (add extra cheese on top at around 10-12 minutes, if desired, so that it has a few minutes to melt before the frittata is done cooking).
+• Place the pan in the oven and cook for about 12-15 minutes (add the extra cheese on top at around 10-12 minutes so that it has a few minutes to melt before the frittata is done cooking).

 Notes